-The Custom of Dust Coverings for Altars
+The Custom of Dust Coverings (Vesperale) for Altars

 These images were taken in Italy and France.
-This example is simple green felt with a golden silk galloon as a border, in order to finish the cloth with a proper trim.
+This example is a simple green wool felt with a golden silk galloon as a border, in order to finish the cloth with a proper trim.
 All altars in the same church should have the same matching cover.
 There is also a certain way of folding it so as to keep the bottom free from any possible dust, and to make sure the top never touches the altar clothes.

 Sometimes a similar cover can be seen in sacristies on the top of vesting tables where vestments are laid out.
 These coverings are generally not purchased in a shop.
 They are custom made, often by lay parishioners or nuns.
 Today suitable fabric of any number of colors and golden French galloons can be purchased online for anyone who may wish to make one at home and donate it to their parish.